michel1991/ocp-java-11/modulars/README.md

 Sorry.
 You just need to memorize this.
 The java.sql package is in the java.sql module, making option D correct.
 It just so happens to have the same name.

+# Which module is available to your named module without needing a requires directive?
+A. java.all
+B. java.base
+C. java.default
+D. java.lang
+E. None of the above

+Option B is correct because java.base is provided by default.
+It contains the java.lang package among others.